sjdv1982/nucleotide-fragment-pipeline/overview.md

     Result: "allpdb" deepcell and "allpdb-keyorder" (TODO: store the files and add to the repo, not just the checksums)

 Step 1: parse all PDBs using Biopython
+    Duration:
+        MBI cluster: about 1h on one compute node, mmcifs read via NFS, ppdbs already present If ppdbs need to be written via hashserver: about 2h
     Purpose: store all PDBs in ppdb ("parsed PDB") format, a Numpy structured dtype.
     Library code: parse_mmcif.py
     Pipeline code: allpdb-parse-mmcif.py